chrispanag/ebony/README.md

 A module is a portable collection of actions, rules and middlewares that is imported into the chatbot on runtime.

 ### Action

 An action is a function that when triggered, sends a message to the user.

-### Rule
+### Rules

 There are multiple types of rules inside a module.
 A rule could be context based (ContextRouter), postback based (PostbackRouter) or even a regex (TextMatcher).
+These rules, work similarly to routes in a web framework.
+They point to an action that is triggered when the rule is satisfied.

+### Middlewares

+Middlewares run before (preMiddlewares) and after (postMiddlewares) an action is triggered.

 ## Authors